cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Business case:** A username, password, and MFA on their own treat every sign-in the same way, no matter the circumstances.
 But not every sign-in carries the same risk — someone signing in from their usual device, in the usual location, isn't the same risk as someone signing in from an unfamiliar location, on a device nobody recognises, at an unusual time.
 Conditional Access lets a business go beyond just checking a password and MFA — it's an extra layer of security, in line with a Zero Trust or defense-in-depth approach.
 It lets a business set out exactly what has to be true before someone gets access — what they need to be compliant with, what conditions need to be met, what they need to sign into — rather than access being granted on a password and MFA alone.
 It also means everyone in the business is on the same page: rules apply consistently to everyone in scope, rather than access requirements being handled differently person to person, with no consistency.

 **What a business typically needs to control:** most organisations, at minimum, want to be able to answer a handful of questions — where are people signing in from, what device are they using, who are they, and what are they trying to access.
-From there, this project focuses on four realistic, common policies a business would want in place:
+This project focuses on four realistic, common policies a business would want in place:

 1. **Enforce MFA for all users**, replacing Security Defaults' baseline with something deliberately built, auditable, and refinable.
 2. **Restrict sign-in by location**, since this lab represents a UK-only workforce with no legitimate reason for sign-ins to come from elsewhere.